magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > where the command is set up.
 Simple create one with `touch
 > ~/.bash_profile` and run the install script again.

-You can then install `node` by issuing the following command at the
+You can now install `node` by issuing the following command at the
 terminal:

 ```bash